 When someone dies, it affects everyone in the family, even if they are very young.
 Children under five may be unable to communicate or understand fully, but they will be deeply affected.
-At the same time, those looking after them are likely to be suffering from grief and shock.
 This animated programme looks at the ways very young children respond to grief, and what adults can do to help.
 “This resource will transform the understanding of parents and professionals caring for bereaved under fives perhaps one of the last real groups of forgotten mourners. ” Julie Stokes, Director, Winston’s Wish.

 REVIEW: The intended audience for this animated video (or DVD) is parents, carers, nursery workers and others working with families and bereaved children.
-It is accompanied by a resource booklet offering further information.
 For professionals, the film offers an enlightening look into the world of grieving toddlers and babies.
-It would make an informative training tool, offering wide-ranging opportunities for discussion.
 Using 10 imaginary stories, it guides the viewer through many of the scenarios involving bereaved under-fives with which parents and main carers struggle.